Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 Short for Small Computer System Interface, a parallel interface standard used by Apple Macintosh computers, PCs and Unix systems for attaching peripheral devices to a computer.

 The SCSI Port

 This is an external bus standard that supports data transfer rates of 12 Mbps.
 A single USB port connects up to 127 peripheral devices, such as mice, modems, and keyboards.
 The USB also supports hot plugging or insertion (ability to connect a device without turning the PC off) and plug and play (You connect a device and start using it without configuration).

 First released in 1996, the original USB 1.0 standard offered data rates of 1.5 Mbps.
 The USB 1.1 standard followed with two data rates: 12 Mbps for devices such as disk drives that need high-speed throughput and 1.5 Mbps for devices such as joysticks that need much less bandwidth.

-In 2002 a newer specification USB 2.0, also called Hi-Speed USB 2.0, was introduced.
-It increased the data transfer rate for PC to USB device to 480 Mbps, which is 40 times faster than the USB 1.1 specification.
-With the increased bandwidth, high throughput peripherals such as digital cameras, CD burners and video equipment could now be connected with USB.
+In 2002, a newer specification USB 2.0, also called Hi-Speed USB 2.0, was introduced.
+It increased the data transfer rate for PC to a USB device to 480 Mbps, which is 40 times faster than the USB 1.1 specification.
+With the increased bandwidth, high throughput peripherals such as digital cameras, CD burners, and video equipment could now be connected with USB.

 A single 1394 port can connect up 63 external devices.